 The police have limited powers to object.
 In fact, the appropriate Chief Constable may only object to a premises application on one ground that is that the Chief Constable has reason to believe that the applicant or any connected person is involved in serious organised crime and by reason of that involvement, the Chief Constable considers that it is necessary for the purposes of the crime prevention objective that the application be refused.

-However, it should be noted that the Chief Constable, even if he cannot object, may still make representations as “any person”.
+However, it should be noted that the Chief Constable, even if they cannot object, may still make representations as “any person”.